stefanhuber/pwa-energy-comparison/README.md

-# Energy comparison of PWA and other mobile development approaches
+# A Comparative Study on the Energy Consumption of Progressive Web Apps

 ## Project setup